aleszu/12monkeys/README.md

 3. Scenario
 4. Future work

-###Full story is a flask application using a Goose library.
+###Full story is a flask application.

-####If you are reading one story, this application will help you find stories that are on similar topics, but with dissimilar ideas.
+-If you are reading one story, this application will help you find stories that are on similar topics, but with dissimilar ideas.

 ####Human-centered design